syncfusion-content/wpf-docs/wpf/Classic/Spreadsheet/Links.md

 ---
 layout: post
-title: Links in WPF Wizard Control control | Syncfusion
+title: Links in WPF Spreadsheet Control | Syncfusion
-description: Learn here all about Links support in Syncfusion WPF SpreadsheetControl (Classic) control and more.
+description: Learn here all about Links support in Syncfusion WPF SpreadsheetControl (Classic) control, its elements and more details.
 platform: wpf
 control: Spreadsheet
 documentation: ug